 - Belong + Give

-The Harn Museum of Art at the University of Florida is an 86,800-square-foot-facility, which includes 32,800 square foot of exhibition space, 3 garden spaces, a 250-seat auditorium, study center, museum store, cafe and classroom spaces.
-The Harn’s more than 9,000 collections focus on African, Asian, modern and contemporary art, and photography with significant representation of Ancient American and oceanic art, as well as a growing collection of natural history works on paper.
+The Harn Museum of Art at the University of Florida is an 112,800-square-foot-facility, which includes 40,400 square foot of exhibition space, 5 garden spaces, a 250-seat auditorium, study center, museum store, café and classroom spaces.
+The Harn’s collection totals more than 9,000 objects including African, Asian, modern and contemporary art, and photography with significant representations of Ancient American and oceanic art, as well as a growing collection of natural history works on paper.